-CLI address binding
+CLI address binding.
 The second option we will discuss is the -T option.
 It is used to define the address and port on which the Varnish CLI listens.
-In "Banning from the Command Line", we'll need CLI access to invalidate the cache.
+In "Banning from the Command Line" on page 71, we'll need CLI access to invalidate the cache.